christiandavidfs/python-behave/README.md

 BehavE2E is a under-development testing framework/collage with the idea of being an all rounder.
 Using python, appium for ui, allure for metrics, pandas for data processing and request for api testing, giving the verstility to be the starting point to any End to End testing project.

+to install pip:

+python get-pip.py

-to install behave and allure:
+to install dependencies:

-sudo pip install behave

-sudo pip install allure_behave

-sudo apt-get install allure

-sudo pip install features

-sudo pip install requests
+pip install -r requirements.txe

 To run the tests: